paqtteam/prosemirror-sync/README.md

         can see and edit documents offline (but won't see edits from other tabs until they're back online).
 - [ ] Better readme & comments:
-  - [ ] Why should you use this component?
   - [ ] Links to Stack post & other resources.

 Future that could be added later: